typesense/typesense-website/docs-site/content/0.19.0/guide/mongodb-full-text-search.md

 ```

 That's it 😊!
 Now you can easily search through your MongoDB documents using Typsense.
-You can even use [Typesense Cloud](https://cloud.typesense.org/) and [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for cloud version.
+You can even use [Typesense Cloud](https://cloud.typesense.org/) and [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for hosted versions of Typesense and MongoDB.

 ## References
 - [Sample Code](https://github.com/HarisaranG/typesense-mongodb)